-This year’s four artists are Liz Steiner, BJ Smith, Terry Crowe, Robert Alexander, and Jacinda Aytch.
+This year’s artists are Liz Steiner, BJ Smith, Jacinda Aytch, Rakia Jackson, and Ryan Harper.

-The goal of the Art Lab is to foster creativity and innovation by giving studio space, community arts opportunities, and business resources to our regional artists.
-The artists will be in the incubator program for one to three years, and there will be an application process to be considered one of the artists.
-In August 2019, there will also be the City of Greenville’s Artist in Residence joining the studio.
-The Request for Proposals should be issued in February 2019.
-For more information go to pittcountyarts.org.
+The goal of the Art Lab is to foster creativity and innovation by giving studio space, community art opportunities, and business resources to our regional artists.
+The artists will be in the incubator program for one to three years, and there is an application process to be selected as one of the artists.

-Liz Steiner received her MFA in Metal Design at East Carolina University in Greenville, North Carolina. and a BFA in Jewelry/Metals/Enameling from Kent State University in 2006, were she also earned a minor in Geology.
-She has exhibited work both nationally and internationally in shows such as the Alchemey: The Enamelist Sociey Student Exhibition, the SNAG Annual Juried Student Exhibition: No Boundaries, the SNAG Annual Juried Student Slide Show: A Presence of Thought, both in Houston Texas.
+Liz Steiner received her MFA in Metal Design at East Carolina University in Greenville, NC and a BFA in Jewelry and Metalsmithing from Kent State University in 2006, where she also earned a minor in Geology.
+She has exhibited work both nationally and internationally in shows such as the Alchemey: The Enamelist Sociey Student Exhibition, the SNAG Annual Juried Student Exhibition: No Boundaries, the SNAG Annual Juried Student Slide Show: A Presence of Thought, both in Houston TX.
 Liz has had work published in Lark’s 500 Pendants and Lockets and 500 Enameled Objects, and curated the international exhibition Hot Under the Collar.
 She was the 2012 Artist Fellow in Fine Metals at Peters Valley Craft center, and a recipient of a Regional Artist Project Grant.
 She currently teaches for Pitt Community College and the Pitt County Arts Council at Emerge, while maintaining her studio practice as a member of The Art Lab: Innovation Station.